 - To provide a suitable environment to motivate the youth to take up a career in the Armed Forces

 - The Cadet Corps Committee which was formed on 29 Sep 1946 with Pt HN Kunzru as chairman held six meetings in South Block, New Delhi.
 At the same time, Pt HN Kunzru formed sub-committees which were sent on study tours in all the main provinces of pre-independent India including provinces which are now located in Bangladesh and Pakistan.
 One sub-committee was also sent on tour to Great Britain and France from 15 Feb 1947 to 31 Mar 1947 to study the Youth and Cadet organisations in those countries.

-- The Cadet Corps Committee carried out exhaustive study of the problem of youth in India.
-Its sub-committees after their tour at home and abroad submitted their report to the Govt of India in Mar 1947.
-Soon after the report was submitted, a far reaching political development began to impact the country, due to which the Cadet Corps Scheme had to be kept in abeyance.
+- The Cadet Corps Committee carried out exhaustive study of the problems of youth in India.
+Its sub-committees after their tour at home and abroad submitted their report to the Govt. of India in March 1947.
+Soon after the report was submitted, a far-reaching political development began to impact the country, due to which the Cadet Corps Scheme had to be kept in abeyance.
 The religious strife which then was at its zenith, ultimately led to the partition of the country into India and Pakistan.

 - The war in Kashmir and the consequent loss of a portion of Indian territory; the open support of Western Powers to Pakistan in the Security Council of the United Nations, made it more than evident to the Indian leaders that they not only had to strengthen the Armed Forces but also create sufficient strength of reserves, who could take up arms, when required.
 The gravity of time and event found expression in the Indian Legislature through anxious and pressing demand for military training of young men and women throughout the country.